Soul Gravy

 Soul Gravy is the second studio album by the American rock/alternative country band Cross Canadian Ragweed, released in 2004 on Universal South Records.
 It features the singles "Sick and Tired" (a collaboration with Lee Ann Womack) and "Alabama", both of which charted on the Hot Country Songs charts.
+"Alabama" had been re-recorded from their second studio album, Highway 377 (2001).

 Original, limited edition presses of the album featured a concert DVD as well.